peponi/fxos-app-todo-couchdb-sync/README.md

 - [ ] settings will be loaded on startup (language/couchdb)
 - [ ] it will prefer the system default language
 - [ ] synchronization to a CouchDB works
+- [ ] sharing lists with other user ver couchdb accounts
 - [ ] group delete will show a confirm message and delete all dependet todos
 - [ ] synchronization to a CouchDB works
 - [ ] transaltion can be added